Beautiful Blooms in the Mitten

 Become A Grower Member

 Membership to The Michigan Flower Growers' Cooperative is open to experienced growers in Michigan and Northern Ohio.
-We are a growers-only cooperative and market--all products sold through the cooperative must be grown on the members' own farms and gardens.
+We are a growers-only cooperative and market--all products sold through the cooperative must be grown on the members' own farms.